ToshioCP/Gtk4-tutorial/gfm/sec31.md

 The result is stored in the GValue `value`.
 The function `g_value_get_string` gets a string from the GValue.
 But the string is owned by the GValue so you must not free the string.
-- 18-19: Release the expression and unset the GValue.
+- 18-19: Releases the expression and unset the GValue.
 At the same time the string in the GValue is freed.

 If the second argument of `gtk_property_expression_new` isn't NULL, it is another expression.